HopopOps/k8s-ldap-auth/README.md

             value: client.authentication.k8s.io/v1beta1

           # You can fill a USER environment variable to your username if you
-          # want to overwrite the USER from you system or to an empty one if you
+          # want to overwrite the USER from your system or to an empty one if you
           # want the authenticator to ask for one at runtime.
           - name: USER
             value: ""